Specialist Anaesthesiology Training Programme

 - A Lead Anaesthetic Trainee (LAT) is also available to all trainees in each training location.

 On the programme, your training takes place in hospitals, where you work as part of the clinical team.
-Over the course of the training programme you will train in at least two regional locations in Ireland.
+Over the course of the training programme you will train in at least three geographical locations in Ireland (E.g. minimum 24 months outside the eastern regional Hospitals).
 Each hospital rotation lasts for a minimum of six months and a maximum of twelve months.
 Trainees are allocated their hospital locations for the first two years at the start of their training programme.
-In year 2 the locations for the SAT years 3 – 5 are allocated and in year 4 the location for and SAT 6 is finalised.
-The College cannot guarantee that trainees will be placed in one of their preferred rotations but we will try to accommodate preferences as much as possible.
+In year 2 the locations for the SAT years 3 – 4 are allocated and in year 4 the location for and SAT 5 – 6 are allocated.
+In year 4 trainees are asked their preferences for SAT years 5 – 6, however the College cannot guarantee that trainees will be placed in one of their preferred rotations but we will try to accommodate where possible.

 The College has a network of Tutors, whose role is to support the trainees and maximise their training opportunities.
 Trainees report directly to the tutors and their tutor is responsible for supporting them through their training.
 The Tutors are a key communication link between the College, hospitals and trainees.

 During each six month rotation every trainee (SAT 1 – 6) has a formal In-training Assessment which is conducted by the Tutor and held in the hospital.
-At the end of each training year all trainees (SAT 1 – 6) have an Annual Review, which is conducted by the Director of Training and usually held in the College.
+At the end of each training year all trainees (SAT 1 – 6) have an Annual Review, which is conducted by the Directors of Training and usually held online.

 For further information please contact the Training Department on email@example.com.